DanielJR78/cypress-cucumber-sample/README.md

   ./node_modules/.bin/cypress run
   ```

 # Content
 ### Sample features:
 There are a some implemented sample features in [amazon features folder](https://github.com/DanielJR78/cypress-cucumber-sample/tree/main/cypress/integration/amazon).

-Each .feature file has a folder with the same name containing specific steps and classes
+Each .feature file has a folder with the same name containing specific steps and classes.
+Example:

 ```
 LoginRequired.feature